-Did you know that Russian is the seventh most spoken language in the world, and the second most used language on the internet (after English)?
+Did you know that Russian is the eighth most spoken language in the world, and the second most used language of all websites (after English)?
 If you’ve always wanted to learn Russian, or if you know some Russian and would like to continue learning and improving your skills, you might be interested in taking online Russian classes.

 Online lessons are a great way to learn or improve a language from the comfort of your own home.
 There are several types of online courses, such as self-paced programs based on videos, others with lots of audio content, as well as live, one-on-one classes or group lessons with a Russian teacher.
 If you’re looking for the best online Russian classes, take a look at this list.
 With all of these options, you are bound to find one that fits your needs.